 Automation has introduced three additional levels of abstraction (the first three above) between you and the possible problem device, requiring training on more technology and making troubleshooting harder on a daily basis.
 Does this mean automation is bad?
 No, but you (and your management) should realize that it entails hidden costs.

 Automation also encompasses scripting such as Windows Powershell and Python, among others.
 These can truly help a SAs’ productivity.
-The ideal time to learn your first scripting language is before you become an SA.
+The ideal time to learn your first scripting language is before you become a SA.
 It is easier to learn additional languages once you are familiar with the underlying concepts.

 Backup and archiving using the cloud has significantly cut personnel-intensive routine data operations.
-Utilizing the cloud and Xaas can free an SA from many server-centered tasks.
+Utilizing the cloud and Xaas can free the SA from many server-centered tasks.
 On the other hand, it introduces a different type of administration involving hardware and software provisioning and the use of Application Programming Interfaces (APIs).

 Virtualization adds levels of abstraction and creates a tangle of virtual networks.
-This means that an SA should know routing and switching at a more advanced level than previously.
+This means that a SA should know routing and switching at a more advanced level than previously.
 Understanding the dynamics of network load is critical for successful implementation of and VoIP.
 Keep in mind that users are not tolerant of downtime for Voice over IP; they are accustomed to the “five 9’s” availability of the phone companies (99.999% uptime).

 So far, we have discussed technologies.
 What about other skills and qualities?
 According to “IS 2010 Curriculum Guidelines”, a joint study by the Association for Computing Machinery (ACM) and the Association for Information Systems (AIS), success in IT requires the following “foundational knowledge and skills”: